thradams/CPrime-V1/README.md

 C' will maintain this implementation for you because the function use the macro _default.

+## Goals

+ * Create a tool to help creation and maintenance of  C code
+ * Keep the input valid C code, then we can use in existing IDEs and compilers
+ * Make the C development more produtive
+ * For the future, lint, format, anything that can help

 ## Using the compiler

 Download the cp.zip here: